-In 2018, we entered the Roads and Water sectors, aiming to contribute to the growth of national highways, expressways, tunnels, and water infrastructure in the country.
-With a rapidly expanding presence, our portfolio now consists of 14 road projects, covering over 5,000 lane km across 10 Indian states.
-In the water sector, our Group has taken an initial step by securing the prestigious wastewater treatment, recycle, and reuse project at Prayagraj and Bhagalpur under 'Namami Gange' project.
-Additionally, the Group will explore opportunities in the desalination water space.
+In 2018, we entered the Roads and Water sectors, aiming to contribute to the growth of national highways, High-Tech Defence Manufacturing Hub expressways, tunnels, and water infrastructure in the Defence and Aerospace, in collaboration with the country.
+With a rapidly expanding presence, our portfolio Defence Research and Development Organisation now consists of 14 road projects, covering over 5,000 (DRDO), is India's leading private sector entity in the lane km across 10 Indian states.
+In the water sector, development of missiles and precision systems.
+We are our Group has taken an initial step by securing the the sole Indian private sector Company supplying small prestigious wastewater treatment, recycle, and reuse arms to security forces.
+Leveraging the Adani Group's project at Prayagraj and Bhagalpur under 'Namami Gange' core strengths, we excel in delivering large and complex project.
+Additionally, the Group will explore opportunities projects of national importance.
+By aligning with the in the desalination water space. national security agenda, Defence and Aerospace focuses on technologies and platforms essential for India's strategic requirements and the future of warfare.

-₹10,238 crore
+₹10.238 crore